Leaf mould is a wonderfully nutrient-rich compost. It's earthy, dark, crumbly and amazing.

+In autumn, I love collecting leaves for leaf mould.
 Near our house, we have two beautiful big maple trees that show off their colourful beauty come autumn time.
 They dump a huge amount of orange, red and yellow leaves that cover the grass in a thick blanket.
-It seems such a waste to just let them decompose all over the place without getting any benefits.

-Leaf mould is so easy to make BUT it takes a long time to make so it's not just a matter of scooping up the decomposing leaves on the grass and chucking those in your garden.
+Leaf mould is so easy to make BUT it takes a long time, so it's not just a matter of scooping up the decomposing leaves on the grass and chucking those in your garden.
 The leaf mould you make today won't be ready until at least autumn next year.

 Don't worry though, it takes time but hardly any effort.